joyceannie/US-immigrations-data-warehouse/README.md

 ## Datasets

 * I94 Immigration Data
 This data comes from the US National Tourism and Trade Office.
 The data consists of 12 files containing data for each month.
 Each file has around 3 million rows and 28 columns.
+The data is in sas7bdat format.
+A SAS7BDAT file is a database storage file created by Statistical Analysis System (SAS) software.
 All the fields of the dataset is explained in `docs/I94_SAS_Labels_Descriptions.SAS`.
 The data is obtained from [here](https://www.trade.gov/national-travel-and-tourism-office).
 As the dataset is too large, it is not uploaded to the repo.
 A small sample of the data is in `data/immigration_data_sample.csv`.

 * World Temperature Data
 This dataset came from [Kaggle](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data). `GlobalLandTemperaturesByCity.csv` and `GlobalLandTemperaturesByCountry.csv` are used from this dataset.
 These files are present in the `data` folder.